eddie-cosma/medberg/README.md

 Files can also be downloaded using the `get_file()` method of the SecureSite class.
 In this case, the file to download must be specified in the first parameter as either an instance of the File class or a string containing the filename as it appears on the remote site.
-Other, optional arguments, exceptions raised, and return values are the same as for the `File.get()` method.
+This method returns a bytes object instead of the string saved to `File.contents`.

 ```python
 # Using a File object